Data Integration Jobs

 Informatica Job

-The following table describes the Informatica job type attributes.
+The following table describes the Informatica job attributes.

 Attribute |